nathabee/PomoloBee/docs/WORKLOG.md

 - **Hours Worked**: 3 hours
 - **Tasks Completed**:
   - App Unit Test after `HistoryImageScreen` add on
-  - App - BUG3 detection  (Pending) : after start app again, still ask permission on uri
+  - App - BUG3 detection  : after start app again, still ask permission on uri
-  - App - BUG4 detection  (Pending) : a waiting uhr would be nice after saving file on camera
+  - App - BUG4 detection  : a waiting uhr would be nice after saving file on camera
   - App - BUG5 detection  : in HistoryImage we could see images in small if they are available locally
   - App - BUG6 detection  : in HistoryImage fetch images that are available remote but not local (if cloud mode)
   - App - BUG7 detection : scroll just on images but no scroll on pending images in imageHistoryScreen